National Youth Organisations Hui

 • This hui is for rangatahi aged 14–25 who are part of youth-operated organisations across Aotearoa.
 We’re especially keen on hearing from those who are already making moves.
 This might be running a campaign, creating media, mentoring others, organising events, advocating for change, or just trying to fix what’s not working in your community.

-• Over two days, we’ll run collaborative workshops, deep kōrero, creative sessions, and strategy-building wānanga.
+• Over three days, we’ll run collaborative workshops, deep kōrero, creative sessions, and strategy-building wānanga.
 You’ll get to connect with other youth leaders, share what’s working (and what’s not), and co-design what the future of the youth sector should look like.
 We’ll also be putting together the 2026–2029 youth sector roadmap.

 Who are you to speak on this Kaupapa anyways?
 What experience do you have?

-Great question!
-Collectively, we’ve clocked 100+ years in the youth sector and we’re still in our teens and early twenties.
-Our team is made up of 20 rangatahi who do a whole lot of different mahi ranging from working on campaigns to lower the voting age, to working with our local iwi, to advising international organisations on youth engagement, to running our own youth organisations!
+team is made up of 20 rangatahi who do a whole lot of different mahi ranging from working on campaigns to lower the voting age, to working with our local iwi, to advising international organisations on youth engagement, to running our own youth organisations!

 We’ve lived all these problems before, and at Gen-Z Aotearoa, we believe lived experience is expertise.
+But we 100000% don’t have all the answers, so we’re trying to bring together the different stakeholders to find them!

 Is this actually the solution?